Oppenheimer Award

 The Oppenheimer Award (also known as the Newsday George Oppenheimer Award or the Oppy) was named after the late playwright and Newsday drama critic George Oppenheimer.

+History

 It was awarded annually to the best New York debut production by an American playwright for a non-musical play.
 The selection committee has included playwrights Edward Albee, Wendy Wasserstein, James Lapine, and Richard Greenberg.
 The award carries a $5,000 cash prize.
 The first award of $1,000, to the play Getting Out by Marsha Norman, was made in 1979, two years after Oppenheimer's death.
 It was discontinued in 2007.